Top 15 essentials things to buy for your first home

 - Curtains/blinds - avoid flashing the neighbours and give yourself some privacy by setting up curtains or blinds.

 - Vacuum - a trusty Henry the Hoover, a cordless Dyson...nothing feels more domestic than purchasing your first vacuum cleaner.
+And don't forget about cordless vacuums, as there are some excellent budget models available these days.

 - Shower curtain - often less than £20 from your local Wilko.